Luccifer/Santa/README.md

             $ python secret_santa.py --send

+If ya wanna send emails through Gmail you should make ONE MORE STEP!!! -> https://github.com/Luccifer/Santa/blob/master/Screenshot%202019-12-21%20at%2018.59.05.png

 To send the emails, call using the `--send` argument

     python secret_santa.py --send